padeir0/anu/readme.md

  - You change the value of a reference
  - You change the value of an object that contains references
- - A reference value is not returned and no longer used in a scope that has it's ownership
+ - A reference with ownership rights is not returned and is no longer used
- - A reference value is discarded
+ - A reference with ownership rights is discarded

 Examples: